Major IT companies such as OpenAI, Amazon, and Microsoft support bill requiring labeling of AI-generated content

 https://techcrunch.com/2024/08/26/openai-adobe-microsoft-support-california-bill-requiring-watermarks-on-ai-content/

-The bill being debated in California, AB 3211, would require developers of generative AI to 'label the content output by generative AI.'
-The March 21, 2024 version of the bill, when it began to be debated, included a provision requiring developers to 'notify the California Department of Technology within 24 hours of discovering a vulnerability in their labeling system.'
+The bill currently under consideration in California, AB 3211, would require developers of generative AI to label the content it outputs.
+The March 21, 2024, version of the bill included a provision requiring developers to notify the California Department of Technology within 24 hours of discovering a vulnerability in their labeling system.

-Furthermore, the August 22, 2024 version removed the provision regarding vulnerability notification altogether.
+Furthermore, the August 22, 2024 version removed the vulnerability notification clause altogether.

-In light of these changes, the BSA has changed its policy to support AB 3211.
-According to Reuters, Jason Kwon, chief strategy officer at OpenAI, expressed support for the bill in a letter to the authors of AB 3211, stating that 'new technologies and norms will help people understand the origins of the content they find online and distinguish between human-created and AI-created content.'
+In light of these changes, the BSA has reversed course and now supports AB 3211.
+According to Reuters, Jason Kwon, chief strategy officer at OpenAI, wrote in a letter to the authors of AB 3211 that he supports the bill, saying, 'New technologies and standards will help people understand the origins of the content they find online and distinguish between human-generated and AI-generated content.'

-In addition, California is also debating SB 1047, a bill that would require AI developers to conduct safety testing.
-OpenAI remains negative about SB 1047, and Kwon has reportedly sent a letter to the state stating, 'AI is strengthening California's economic power.
-SB 1047 will threaten California's economic growth, slow innovation, and lead to the departure of some of the world's best engineers and entrepreneurs from California.'
+California is also currently debating SB 1047, a bill that would require AI developers to conduct safety testing .
+OpenAI remains opposed to SB 1047, with Kwon reportedly sending a letter to the state stating, 'AI is enhancing California's economic power.
+SB 1047 will threaten California's economic growth, slow innovation, and lead to the departure of some of the world's leading engineers and entrepreneurs from California.'

-On the other hand, Elon Musk, who has long beenvocal about his dissatisfaction with California, is in favor of SB 1047, stating on August 27, 2024 that 'all things considered, SB 1047 should pass' and 'I have been advocating for AI regulation for over 20 years.'
+On the other hand, Elon Musk, who has long beenvocal about his dissatisfaction with California, is in favor of SB 1047, stating on August 27, 2024, 'All things considered, SB 1047 should pass,' and 'I have been advocating for AI regulation for over 20 years.'

 This is a tough call and will make some people upset, but, all things considered, I think California should probably pass the SB 1047 AI safety bill.